-In testing free PDF editors, we use the same process as when we test paid versions, though we make note of the limitations that can come with free software.
-We consider both PDF editors as well as applications that are specifically designed for annotations.
+When testing free PDF editors, we used the same process as when we test paid PDF editors.
+However, we make note of the limitations that can come with free software.
+We also considered both general PDF editors as well as applications specifically designed for annotations.

-When looking at free PDF editors, I use a few different types of documents that comply with file-size limitations.
-These include text-heavy files, documents with a mix of formatted images and text, and simple documents with text and images inserted into the document in a linear fashion.
-While free apps don't often include features like text recognition, I tested that feature when it was available.
-I also tried making changes to text, replacing and adding images, and adding annotations with each product.
+When looking at free PDF editors, we used a few different types of documents that comply with file-size restrictions.
+These included text-heavy files, documents with a mix of formatted images and text and simple documents with text and images inserted in a linear fashion.